KeitaW/Chaldea/Readme.md

 * openjdk "1.8.x"

 ## Brief tutorial
-Following contents are old and need to be fixed.
 ## Store your data into __data__ directory
 You need to store your data in __data__ directory.
 You need two different file for one experiment.
 * clu: contain neuron indices.
 The first row is the number of neurons in it.